 Is the Ohio for you?

-The Ohio Power Bar is an outstanding deal, and I think that most folks will be completely happy with it.
-There are a couple scenarios in which I would suggest considering a couple different power bars though.
+The Ohio Power Bar is an outstanding deal, and I think that most folks will be totally happy with it.
+There are a couple of scenarios in which I would suggest considering a different bar though.

-For starters, if your budget well exceeds the $250-$325 price range of the Ohio, I would suggest looking at stainless steel power bars.
+For starters, if your budget exceeds the $250-$325 price range of the Ohio, I would suggest looking at stainless steel power bars.
 Stainless steel bars are much nicer, and you just can’t match the feel and resilience of stainless, but it will set you back a pretty penny.
-American Barbell has a couple great stainless steel power bars, and Ivanko does as well (Ivanko is unreasonably expensive though).
+American Barbell has a couple great stainless steel power bars that are worth every cent they cost.

 The other reason would be for those who just don’t like aggressively knurled bars.
 There are a those who want the stiffness and thicker shaft of a power bar, but just don’t care for the sharp knurling.
 If that’s you, I would suggest either the York B&R Bar, or the American Barbell Power Bar.
 Both of these bars have a secure grip with a softer knurl, and both are in the same neighborhood as the Ohio Power Bar (in terms of price.)